heavyairship/LambdaCalc/README.md

 ### Church Encodings

 The parser uses Church Encodings to encode (input) and decode (output) integers.
-All arithmetic evaluation is done in the Lambda Calculus, using these encodings:
+All arithmetic evaluation is done in the Lambda Calculus:

 ```
 > 42